 Responsible for ensuring that human and animal study protocols are associated with the applicable proposal or award.

 Responsible for closure of grant accounts.
-Submits final progress report and final invention statement (if applicable) to agency.
+Submits final progress report and final invention statement (if applicable) to the appropriate agency.

-Coordinates the necessary support with internal and external requests for grant-related information (i.e. current biosketches, other support, trainee information, human/animal protocol approvals, etc.).
+Coordinates the necessary support with internal and external requests for grant-related information (i.e. current biosketches, trainee information, human/animal protocol approvals, and other support).